What is a Serverless Function?

 Cloud hosting companies are offering bleeding-edge FaaS platforms.
 Server costs are going down for consumers globally, as big tech companies build more and more server farms.
 However, not all FaaS services are created equal.
 FaaS platforms are not like the telephone company.
 Each platform has unique scenarios in which it shines.

 AWS Lambda Serverless Functions

 AWS Lambda is a serverless function environment on Amazon Web Services.
-The supported programming languages are Java, Go, PowerShell, Node.js, C#, Python, and Ruby.
-Using Lambda functions is ideal in scenarios where on-demand compute is required e. g. provide compute for operations like file processing like file conversion.
+The supported programming languages are Java, Go, PowerShell, Node.js, C#, Python, Ruby, Rust, and PHP.
+It's ideal for on-demand compute operations like file processing.

 Azure Functions Serverless Functions

 Google Cloud Serverless Functions

 A developer can execute code on an in-transit PubNub message after its publish, but before the message reaches a subscriber.
 There are other execution configurations including non-blocking after publish, and a REST API Endpoint that can be accessed like a Node.js server.
 State can be managed using a built using KV-Store within the functions environment.
 There is also a catalog of open source, 3rd party integrations on the PubNub Functions Catalog.